Freenove/Freenove_Ultimate_Starter_Kit/readme.md

-## Freenove Ultimate Starter Kit for Arduino
+## Freenove Ultimate Starter Kit

-> A kit for learnning Arduino with C programming and electronics knowledge.
+A kit with a control board (compatible with Arduino® IDE) for learning programming and electronics.

+> Arduino® is a trademark of Arduino LLC (https://www.arduino.cc/).

 ### Download

-Click the green "Clone or download" button, then click "Download ZIP" button in the pop-up window.
+Click the green "Clone" button, then click "Download ZIP" button in the pop-up window.
 Do NOT click the "Open in Desktop" button, it will lead you to install Github software.

-> If you meet any difficulties, please contact our support team for help.
+> If you meet any difficulties, please contact our technical team for help.

 ### Use

-Download the ZIP file as above.
+1. Download the ZIP file as above.
-Unzip it and you will get a folder contains tutorials and related files.
+2. Unzip it and you will get a folder contains tutorials and related files.
-Please start with "Tutorial.pdf".
+3. Please start with "Tutorial.pdf".

 ### Support

 Freenove provides free and quick customer support.
 Including but not limited to:

 * Quality problems of products
-* Using Problems of products
+* Problems of products when used
 * Questions of learning and creation
 * Opinions and suggestions
 * Ideas and thoughts